-Each of the Encyclopedia’s eight volumes will describe a particular set of sites, according to their type or subordination.
+Each of the Encyclopedia’s seven volumes will describe a particular set of sites, according to their type or subordination.
 Within the volumes, the entries are further organized to illuminate aspects of the sites' development and operation.
 In this way, the reader can gain an understanding, not just for the details of individual sites, but for the system as a whole.
 Photographs, charts, and maps supplement the text, and extensive indexes assist the reader in finding particular places, people, and organizations.

 EARLY CAMPS, YOUTH CAMPS, AND CONCENTRATION CAMPS AND SUBCAMPS UNDER THE SS-BUSINESS ADMINISTRATION MAIN OFFICE (WVHA).
 Editor: Geoffrey P. Megargee; Foreword: Elie Wiesel.
 Published June 2009.